SteelCompendium/data-md-dse/Bestiary/Monsters/Bredbeddle/Statblocks/Bredbeddle.md

     distance: Ranged 5
     target: One enemy
     effects:
-      - effect: >-
+      - name: Effect
-          The bredbeddle points at the target and issues them a challenge.
+        effect: The bredbeddle points at the target and issues them a challenge.
 If the target refuses, they turn green until the end of the encounter (see Turn Green).
 If the target accepts the challenge, the bredbeddle shifts adjacent to the target, who makes a **Might test** with no additional modifiers.

-          - **≤11:** The target is beheaded (see Lop).
+        t1: The target is beheaded (see Lop).

-          - **12-16:** The target makes the test again.
+        t2: The target makes the test again.

-          - **17+:** The target can choose to deal 40 damage to the bredbeddle or remove the bredbeddle's head.
+        t3: The target can choose to deal 40 damage to the bredbeddle or remove the bredbeddle's head.
   - name: Headlam Rampage
     cost: Villain Action 3
     keywords: